NitrinaxValheim/NoPortal/README.md

 # NoPortal

 - The mod automatically removes all known portal pieces from all registered PieceTables.
-(Admins can still spawn it.)
+(Admins can still spawn them.)
-- The mod automatically sets the global key noportals.

 # Usage

-No manual interaction is required.
+Options can changed in the config menu.

 # Installation